 How did businesses respond?

-Contactless and online payments – Many traditionally store-focused industries such as bakeries and restaurants evolved to serve online audiences by offering contactless takeaway, home delivery or click and collect.3 In parts of Africa, some merchants who created online stores managed to increase revenue by 200%.4 And shops opening now are prioritizing contactless payments to reduce the physical handling of cash.5
+Contactless and online payments - Many traditionally store-focused industries such as bakeries and restaurants evolved to serve online audiences by offering contactless takeaway, home delivery or click and collect.3 In parts of Africa, some merchants who created online stores managed to increase revenue by 200%.4 And stores opening now are prioritising contactless payments to reduce the physical handling of cash.5

 Offering more digital payment channels - Apps are winning when it comes to convenience payments7 and several platforms now offer businesses the capability to allow shoppers to pay within the social media platform, rather than through a separate website - a highly-convenient service for many consumers.8